djbabysuri/website_new/readme.md

-# Querri Data & Analytics Website Updates
+# Queeri Data & Analytics Website Updates

 This is a  descriptive breakdown of the qD&A website update.
 The website is being transitioned from a Google sites template over to a custom design.
 These are the component parts as of 10/13/2020.